206cc/ZeroBETH/README.md

 ## Installation Guide

-1. Build the machine body following the [PicoBETH project instructions](https://github.com/206cc/PicoBETH).
-2. Replace the mainboard and keypad board in EP6 with ZeroBETH-specific parts.
+1. **Assembling the Machine Body**
+   - Follow the instructions from the [PicoBETH](https://github.com/206cc/PicoBETH) project to assemble the machine body.
+   - During the assembly process, replace **EP6** from PicoBETH with the [**ZeroBETH dedicated mainboard and button panel**](#main-pcb-and-button-pcb).

+2. **Firmware Burning**
-3. Write the ZeroBETH firmware to a microSD card, insert it into the Zero 2 W, and install it on the machine to start using.
+   - Burn the **ZeroBETH firmware** to the microSD card.
+   - Insert the **Raspberry Pi Zero 2 W** and install it into the machine for normal operation.
+   - For detailed burning steps, please refer to: [Build and Install](docs/build_and_install.md)

 ---

-## Additional Documentation (In Progress)
+## Additional Documentation (Planned)

-> The following documents are currently being organized and drafted.
-Content will be added once ready.
+> The following documents are still being organized and written.
+Detailed content will be added upon completion.

-- Operation & Settings Guide
+- Operation and Configuration Guide
-- Software Build & Installation Guide

 ---